lower-elements/Voice-Creator-Studio/README.md

 * **Continuous Integration**: GitHub Actions lint and test both backend and frontend on every pull request.
 * **Deployment**: Successful builds publish a multi-service Docker image that serves the FastAPI backend and the static React frontend.

+## Project Management and Repository

+See [docs/project-management.md](docs/project-management.md) for details on project fields, repository import/export formats, and switching or sharing projects.